iNavFlight/inav/docs/development/Building in Ubuntu.md

 # Using the PPA compiler

-For releases prior to 17.04, the PPA compiler is used.
+For releases prior to (and perhaps including) 17.04, the PPA compiler is used.
 This can be used on releases post 17.04 if you really wish to have a newer compiler than the distro default.

 ```
 sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi